BoltMCP Installation Docs

 kubectl config delete-cluster <cluster-name>

-Remove any files you created locally during install — for example values-prod.yaml, cluster-issuer-staging.yaml, cluster-issuer-production.yaml, and boltmcp-ingress.yaml — from the directory where you ran the install.
+Remove any files you created locally during install — for example values-prod.yaml, storageclass-gp3.yaml (EKS), cluster-issuer-staging.yaml, cluster-issuer-production.yaml, and boltmcp-ingress.yaml — from the directory where you ran the install.

 Helm registry credentials

-If you authenticated Helm against the BoltMCP container registry during cluster prep, log out to remove the cached credential at ~/.config/helm/registry/config.json:
+Only if you explicitly ran helm registry login against the registry do you need to log out to clear the cached credential at ~/.config/helm/registry/config.json:

 helm registry logout europe-west2-docker.pkg.dev